Skip to main content

 The groundwater standards for monochlorobenzene were adopted in Cycle 4 (1992).

-Monochlorobenzene (also known as chlorobenzene) is a man-made chemical used to degrease automobile parts and to make other chemicals and pesticides.
-Animal studies have shown that monochlorobenzene exposure can damage the liver, kidney, and central nervous system.
+Monochlorobenzene (also known as chlorobenzene) is a chemical used to degrease automobile parts and to make other chemicals.
+Studies have shown that high levels of monochlorobenzene can damage the liver and kidneys and affect the nervous system.

 Naphthalene